- What Is Breast Reduction?

 - The width of your chest and rib change

-Your surgeon will then estimate that total mass of breast tissue that will be removed from each breast.
-For insurance-based cases, Dr. Zemmel will submit a letter on your behalf to your insurance carrier for preauthorization.
+The total mass of breast tissue that will be removed from each breast will then be estimated.
+For insurance-based cases, Dr. Zemmel or Dr. Reddy will submit a letter on your behalf to your insurance carrier for preauthorization.
 Once authorization has been obtained, your surgery will be scheduled.
 Women seeking a cosmetic breast reduction will be provided a full quote with a listing of all of the fees necessary for the procedure.